Anthony Zee

-Anthony Zee (徐一鴻, born 1945) (Zee comes from /ʑi^{23}/, the Shanghainese pronunciation of 徐) is a Chinese-American physicist, writer, and a professor at the Kavli Institute for Theoretical Physics and the physics department of the University of California, Santa Barbara.
+Anthony Zee (徐一鴻, born 7 June 1945) (Zee comes from /ʑi^{23}/, the Shanghainese pronunciation of 徐) is a Chinese-American physicist, writer, and a professor at the Kavli Institute for Theoretical Physics and the physics department of the University of California, Santa Barbara.
+His popular publications include Fearful Symmetry: The Search for Beauty in Modern Physics and An Old Man's Toy: Gravity at Work and Play in Einstein's Universe.
+His textbooks include Quantum Field Theory in a Nutshell, Einstein Gravity in a Nutshell, and Group Theory in a Nutshell for Physicists.
+He is also the author of Swallowing Clouds: A Plafyul Journey Through Chinese Language, Culture and Cuisine.

 Early life and education

 Zee was born in Kunming, China, in 1945, but his family fled to Hong Kong when he was four years old.
 His father was a self-taught businessman, and after a few years in Hong Kong, during a slump in business, decided to move the family again, this time to Brazil.
-The family settled in São Paulo, where Zee attended an American international high school before immigrating to the US in 1962 to attend Princeton University, where he worked with physicist John Archibald Wheeler.
-After graduating from Princeton, Zee obtained his PhD from Harvard University, where he focused on group theory in physics, supervised by Sidney Coleman.
+The family settled in São Paulo, where Zee attended an American international high school before emigrating to the US in 1962 to attend Princeton University, where he worked with the physicist John Archibald Wheeler.
+After graduating from Princeton, Zee obtained his PhD from Harvard University, where he focused on the use of group theory in physics, supervised by Sidney Coleman.
 He graduated in 1970 and went on to complete a postdoc at the Institute for Advanced Study in Princeton, New Jersey.
 He would later return to the institute in 1977 and 1978 during a sabbatical year while on faculty at Princeton.